 Since those games, we’ve seen Metroid Prime 2 and 3 as well as Metroid Other M. With personal experience playing Prime 2 and 3, I can say I didn’t find the games very riveting; there was too much of a focus on the whole “light and dark” powers and I much preferred the first Prime’s focus on “elemental/neutral” powers.
 I didn’t even touch Other M. For those of you unaware of the existence of Metroid Other M, I envy you.
 It is a third person 3D Metroid game.
 Not a side scroller.
 Not a FPS style.
 It looks like it was an attempt to add combos into the series, but apparently it didn’t handle well.
 Samus also spoke, like a lot, and that’s kind of a no no, especially since she is kind of annoying.

 What I want is a new side scrolling Metroid title, one similar to Fusion and Zero Mission.
 Games these days are not mandated to be 3D adventures just because technology has advanced; exploring these 2D worlds is extremely fun.
 Gathering new weaponry and skills in these Metroid games is a blast, and the added challenge of completing the games at only 15% completion is quite fun to attempt (I have not at this point succeeded in doing so, sadface).
 While I did enjoy playing Metroid Prime (like, a lot), it didn’t have the same feel as Fusion and Zero Mission.
 The simplicity of the controls meshed well with the natural challenge of a 2D side scrolling platformer.
 I have clocked probably over a hundred hours into those games, and it would be much higher if the emulator controls on my phone were more conducive to the play style of these games.
+If you want to get online and download them too, see here the new circles phone plan which ensures top connectivity to online services.

 You know what would be a great starting point for Nintendo?
 Remaking either Metroid 2 or Super Metroid on the 3DS.
 They could definitely make a stellar looking game and utilize the touch controls for additional weapons or even simply just the minimap.
 Or they could be ballsy and just make a brand spanking new story, maybe one that takes place after Fusion focusing on the X parasite.
 Actually a Metroid Fusion 2 would be amazing.
 Yea, Nintendo should do that.